Please click on any of the following to go right to that information:

 The student is responsible for contacting the instructor to schedule the completion of the coursework.

 Grade Changes.
 Grades as reported by instructors are final.
-Grade changes will be considered only in cases of documented clerical errors or when a student is making up an incomplete grade (I).
+Grade changes will be considered only in cases of documented clerical errors, approved grade appeals, or when a student is making up an incomplete grade (I).
 All changes must be made within one year after the course has been taken, unless highly unusual circumstances can be documented and the change has been approved by the school.

 Pass-Fail or No Credit (Audit).
 With the exception of internships, experiential learning and travel study courses, the Business School does not permit election of pass-fail grading for any business course required for the student’s degree.
 Students are not allowed to audit business courses.